Calisthenics training app · iOS

 Calisthenics isn't about how many burpees you can grind through this morning.
 It's about adding one more rep to your max set.
 Holding the tuck planche for two more seconds.
 Going from a chin-up negative to a full strict rep, then to ten of them.

 That kind of progress needs structure.
 Every ZenMotion program is built around the principle of progressive overload — clear levels, clear targets, and the next step always one rep away.
+See the full progression roadmap — the exact path from wall push-up to planche, dead hang to muscle-up, plank to Manna.

 11 Skill Focus Splits